NBISweden/development-guidelines/README.md

 Commit often, possibly several times a day.
 It's easier to roll back a small commit than to roll back large commits.
 This also makes the code easier to review (see below) as each commit carries its own commit message.
-Remember to push the commits to GitHub every once in awhile too.
+Remember to push the commits to GitHub every once in a while too.

 Write a [helpful commit message](#helpful-commit-messages) with each